In this post, you’ll meet Africa’s marabou stork. This has been referred to as the Unofficial National Bird of Uganda.

 Marabou storks are drawn to grass fires like a moth is to flame.
 They simply fly ahead of the flames and swoop down on smaller animals that are fleeing the blaze.

 6. What a way to regulate body temperature

-In order to get warm, the marabou stork simply spreads out its wings to take in the warming rays of the sun.
+To get warm, the marabou stork spreads out its wings to take in the warming rays of the sun.

 7. Don’t mind me.
 I’m just standing around…